Your browser version is outdated. We recommend that you update your browser to the latest version.

 Dr Michelle McCarthy is responsible for coordinating the teaching rota; if you are unable to give your presentation on your allotted day, please swap with a colleague (much as you would with an on-call) and email her (michelle.mccarthy7@nhs.net) to inform them of the swap.

-You will need to collect teaching feedback forms and send them to your Clinical Supervisors for a formal feedback.
+You will need to collect teaching feedback forms and send them to your Clinical Supervisors for formal feedback.
 Your Clinical Supervisor collects your feedback forms and will provide you with a summary report for your appraisal.

 Educational Meetings